Kotlin/kotlinx-rpc/GETTING_STARTED.md

 val myService: MyService = rpcClient.withService<MyService>()
 ```

-So now you have your client instance that is able to send RPC requests to your server.
+Now you have your client instance that is able to send RPC requests to your server.
 `RPCClient` can have multiple services that communicate through it.
 Conceptually, `RPCClient` is an abstraction of a client,
 that is able to convent service requests